gecio/gecio.github.io/docs/_imke/clusterbackups/restorepvcfromvolume/index.en.md

 ## Prerequisites

 As a prerequisite, you of course need to have an available, unused volume in Openstack.
-This could be the case for example if you have deleted a cluster without deleting all atached PVCs before or if you want to move a volume from one cluster to another.
+This could be the case for example if you have deleted a cluster without deleting all attached PVCs before or if you want to move a volume from one cluster to another.
 In any case, if you follow these instructions, you likely know what you are doing and why.

 To be able to use an existing Openstack volume in a Kubernetes cluster, we need to find out its ID.
-To do so, you have go to the [Openstack/Optimist Dashboard](https://dashboard.optimist.innovo.cloud/auth/login/):
+To do so, you have to go to the [Openstack/Optimist Dashboard](https://dashboard.optimist.innovo.cloud/auth/login/):

 ![Openstack Login](openstack-1.png)